 Florida

-The state of Florida does not collect sales taxes on precious metals if your purchase is above $500.
+No state sales tax on precious metals purchases above $500.

 Georgia